 Decisions of the Royal Court are appealed to the Court of Appeal.
 Decisions of the Court of Appeal are appealed to the Privy Council.
+Contributed by: Marcus Pallot, Eleanor Davies and Christopher Tan, Carey Olsen

 10.2 Rules Concerning Appeals of Judgments